SteeltoeOSS/Steeltoe/src/SteelToe.Extensions.Configuration.ConfigServer/README.md

 var config = builder.Build();
 ...
 ```
-Normally in an ASP.NET 5 application, the above C# code is would be included in the constructor of the `Startup` class.
+Normally in an ASP.NET Core application, the above C# code is would be included in the constructor of the `Startup` class.
 For example, you might see something like this:
 ```
 #using SteelToe.Extensions.Configuration;

 public class Startup {
     .....
     public IConfigurationRoot Configuration { get; private set; }
-    public Startup(...)
+    public Startup(IHostingEnvironment env)
     {
         // Set up configuration sources.
         var builder = new ConfigurationBuilder()
+            .SetBasePath(env.ContentRootPath)
             .AddJsonFile("appsettings.json")
             .AddEnvironmentVariables()
             .AddConfigServer();